25 PCA II

 We often plot the first two principal components using a scatter plot, with PC1 on the \(x\)-axis and PC2 on the \(y\)-axis.
 This is often called a PCA plot.

 If the first two singular values are large and all others are small, then two dimensions are enough to describe most of what distinguishes one observation from another.
-If not, a PCA plot is omitting a lot of information.
+If not, a PCA plot omits a lot of information.

 PCA plots help us assess similarities between our data points and if there are any clusters in our dataset.
-In the case study before, for example, we could create the following PCA plot:
+Here is one example:

 pca_plot